valdisvi/espeak-ng-espeakedit/README.md

 Note, that there is ongoing effort to develop modern version of [EspeakNG Java Editor](https://github.com/valdisvi/espeak-ng-jeditor) which is not ready jet, but contributors are welcome.

+## Compiled binary for 64-bit ...buntu

+Install `espeak-ng` package using standard package manager to fulfill runtime dependencies.
+Downloaded precompiled binary from [here](https://github.com/valdisvi/espeak-ng-espeakedit/blob/master/bin/espeakedit?raw=true) make it executable and run it.

+## Data

+To run espeakedit you ned symbolic link to `espeak-data` folder.
+E.g. `espeak-data -> ~/mycoderepo/espeak-ng/espeak-data/`

+Directory `phsource` contains the master phonemes file `phonemes`, additional phoneme files for various languages, and all the sound files needed to compile the phoneme data into `espeak-data/phondata`, `phontab`, `phonindex`.

 ## Build Dependencies

 Solve dependencies for [eSpeakNG](https://github.com/espeak-ng/espeak-ng/#dependencies)